 Similar to a ladder rack, these over the toilet options maximize space in your bathroom by placing it over your toilet.
 This option is particularly helpful especially in smaller spaces where more room is needed.

 If you're looking for a space saving option with minimal visibility, an over the door towel rack works wonders.
-Easy to install and no hardware required, racks like this one simply slip over the door to create an easy space to hang wet towels.
+Easy to install and no hardware required, some racks simply slip over the door to create an easy space to hang wet towels.

 Another fine option without needing any installation, assembly, or tools, this towel rack simply stands freely in the bathroom, laundry room, or any place you need to add extra towel storage.
 These are typically designed with a sturdy base to prevent tipping/falling.

 This option is one of the most popular, due to its flexible ability to be placed anywhere in the house, and save space (it's one of the best ways to reduce clutter) while dressing up empty walls at the same time.
-Typically these racks require mounting to the wall, which can cause holes, but if you get one fairly light like this one, you can hang it without excess damage.
+Typically these racks require mounting to the wall, which can cause holes, but if you get one fairly light, you can hang it without excess damage.